 –Hunter Museum chief curator, Nandini Makrandi.

 Thanks to the creativity of the photographers, the camera’s expressive potential is readily apparent.
 However, if the photography of these modern masters is individual in its vision, photojournalism itself is a corporate process.
-A unique feature of this exhibition is the way it documents how the photo-essays seen in the Magazine come into being, how photographers are chosen for assignments, and how, through careful selection and thoughtful presentation, a visual story is honed by the Magazine editors.
-We see not only published photos, but also the many that did not make the editorial cut.
+A unique feature of this exhibition is the way it documents how the photo essays seen in the Magazine come into being, how photographers are chosen for assignments, and how, through careful selection and thoughtful presentation, a visual story is honed by the Magazine editors.
+We see not only published photos but also the many that did not make the editorial cut.
 Tearsheets show how the photos that ran in the Magazine actually looked in print.
-As Nandini Makrandi points out, “Normally those editorial decisions are hidden, but in this exhibit they are brought out for the viewer’s consideration.”
+As Nandini Makrandi points out, “Normally, those editorial decisions are hidden, but in this exhibit, they are brought out for the viewer’s consideration.”

-For over forty years, the legendary Brazilian photographer and environmentalist, Sebastiao Salgado, has documented the lives of people all over the world with powerful black and white images.
+For over forty years, the legendary Brazilian photographer and environmentalist Sebastiao Salgado has documented the lives of people all over the world with powerful black-and-white images.
 In 1991, with the U.S. and its allies about to invade Kuwait, he anticipated events, calling Kathy Ryan the day the war began to ask if he could document the environmental devastation he was sure would occur.
-Hurrying to the Mideast, he waited on the Kuwaiti border, as the New York Times frantically pressed authorities to allow him access to the oil fields.
-Days later he witnessed an inferno—over 100 oil wells in flames and workers struggling heroically to stem the disaster.
+Hurrying to the Mideast, he waited on the Kuwaiti border as the New York Times frantically pressed authorities to allow him access to the oil fields.
+Days later, he witnessed an inferno—over 100 oil wells in flames and workers struggling heroically to stem the disaster.

 Throughout the mission, which became a running battle with the Taliban, these courageous journalists documented the destruction and suffering they witnessed.
 Addario photographed these grim and desperate moments in color and at close range, giving her images the look of snapshots.
-It’s a quality that conveys a sense of intimacy and immediacy–the sense that events are unfolding in real lives even as we read.
+It’s a quality that conveys a sense of intimacy and immediacy–the sense that events are unfolding in real life even as we read.
 Such an unblinking look at the specific moment raises her work toward the universal.
 These two veteran journalists, a writer and photographer, address in their work the humanity of all the participants: the warriors who fight and die as well as the civilians who suffer beside them.

-In 1997, for a very different project, “Assignment: Times Square”, the magazine assembled a roster of 16 photographers, each of who could bring a very different eye and sensibility to the story.
+In 1997, for a very different project, “Assignment: Times Square,” the magazine assembled a roster of 16 photographers, each of who could bring a very different eye and sensibility to the story.
 At that time, the Times Square neighborhood was on the edge of a complete transformation from its seedy past, and the editors wanted to capture a sense of the storied place.
 The resulting photo shoot produced an astonishing variety of images: city streets, buildings, portraits, and genre scenes.
 Swedish photographer Lars Tunbjork’s photo of the buildings at the corner of 8th Avenue and 42nd Street is timeless.
 “Forty-Second Street at the time was a strange place,” writes Tunbjork, “with all the abandoned cinemas and porno palaces—like a big empty theater set.
 I took this picture on a sunny Sunday.
 I love sunny Sundays in New York; the air is clean, and the light is so crisp and hard.
 I thought of the paintings of Piet Mondrian when I saw these buildings and the strong colors.”

 In addition to giving considerable creative control to its photographers, the New York Times Magazine’s Kathy Ryan also likes to do ‘cross-over’ assignments, asking photographers known for their deft handling of one subject to photograph something different.
 An example is shown in the assignment given to Roger Ballen.
 Known for his dramatic and disturbing surreal images, Kathy Ryan chose him as a photographer for a fashion shoot.
-Ballen worked with actress Selma Blair to produce, “The Selma Blair Witch Project: Fall’s Dark Silhouette has a Way of Creeping Up on You.”
+Ballen worked with actress Selma Blair to produce “The Selma Blair Witch Project: Fall’s Dark Silhouette Has a Way of Creeping Up on You.”
 The photograph, “Resemblance”, at once creepy and funny, has Blair, dressed in designer clothing, inhabiting an image both enigmatic and psychologically charged.
-It is an revealing rumination on the nature of fashion.
+It is a revealing rumination on the nature of fashion.
 Stripped of its special environment of runways, supermodels, and fashion journalists, the designer clothes wilt and become rather ordinary in the utterly bizarre settings that Ballen conjures up.
-Not surprisingly, Ballen noted, “I won an award for that fashion shoot but no one has asked me to do another one.”
+Not surprisingly, Ballen noted, “I won an award for that fashion shoot, but no one has asked me to do another one.”

 In yet another example of the Magazine’s creative thinking, assignments sometimes go to artists who are not photographers.
 Artist Chuck Close’s photos appear in ‘Assignment: Times Square’ and Jeff Koons, a sculptor, worked with actress Gretchen Mol to recreate Bettie Page images from the 1940s and 50s in which sexual fetish imagery is presented in vivid color and filtered through Koons’s tongue-in-cheek humor.

 “When you’re looking at a Jeff Koons photograph,” says Nandini Makrandi, “you’re not necessarily looking for him to be a technically excellent photographer.
-The interest is in how he translates the vision he is known for into the medium of photography?
+The interest is in how he translates the vision he is known for into the medium of photography.
 Is his puckish sensibility and his sense of humor present in his images?”
 Koons presents the viewer with photographs in which eroticism blends into absurdity.
-The eye is caught by the garish color and provacative poses, only to have the response end in bemused laughter.
+The eye is caught by the garish color and provocative poses, only to have the response end in bemused laughter.

 Why not send a veteran war photographer to photograph the Oscar-worthy actors one year?
 Or commission a gallery of Olympians by an artist with a very personal iconography, rather than by a sports photographer?